 Afrovibes: Mohamed Lamqayssi - Dihya

-Lamqayssi opens a temporary door to an alternative scenario in which Dihya is the architect of another story and power and sacrifice lead to freedom and love.
-A hidden history of the Imazighen culture that could have been.
+In this reimagined narrative, Lamqayssi opens a temporary door to an alternate reality where Dihya emerges victorious.
+Here, she is the architect of a new story, one where power and sacrifice lead to freedom and love.
+This untold history presents a glimpse into what could have been for the Amazigh people and their culture.

-Dihya has previously been seen at On Marche Festival Marrakech 2023, Journées Chorégraphiques Carthage Tunis 2023 and Kinani Festival Maputo 2023.
+The performance of Dihya has been showcased at major festivals, including On Marche Festival Marrakech 2023, Journées Chorégraphiques Carthage Tunis 2023, and Kinani Festival Maputo 2023.

 Afrovibes: Mohamed Lamqayssi - Dihya